Festivals Of Mongolia

-The Ice Festival is held over 2 days at Lake Khovsgol.
-In winter the lake freezes over and forms the venue outside the small community of Khatgal.
+The Ice Festival is held over two days at Khovsgol Nuur National Park in northern Mongolia.
+The frozen lake – Mongolia’s largest freshwater lake – freezes over and forms the spectacular venue outside the small community of Khatgal.
 Held to promote tourism outside of the main tourist season events include ice sculpting, ice sumo, ice ankle bone shooting and horse sled races.

 The camel festival is an annual celebration held in the southern Gobi organised by a local NGO to help protect the Bactrian camel and the essential role it plays in the lives of the nomadic herders in the region.